erikedin/Behavior.jl/docs/USAGE.md

 step definition file `features/steps/ExampleSteps.jl`.

 ### Test organization
-ExecutableSpecifications searches for both feature files and step files recursively.
+Behavior searches for both feature files and step files recursively.
 You may place them in any subdirectory structure that you like.
 For instance,
 ```
 ExamplePackage/